deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 Root-level variables are always passed to downstream elements regardless of which item is actioned.
-They are also passed back to the same Script Filter if you've set rerun, so you can use root-level variables to implement a [progress bar][progress-bar].
+They are also passed back to the same Script Filter if you've set `rerun`, so you can use root-level variables to implement a [progress bar][progress-bar].

 `browser` is set to `Safari` for all items: